dutchconnectomelab/GAMBA-MATLAB/README.md

 Now, we have results for the questions we ask.

+NOTE: null-spin model ONLY works for DK114 atlas.
+If you use other atlas, please refer to Alexander-Bloch et al. (2018) to first generate gene expression data matrices for the 'spinned' atlases.

+### 3. "I have a gene-set.
+I want to test in which brain regions the gene-set is differentially expressed."

+In the third example, we show how to use this toolbox to examine in which brain regions the input GOI is differentially expressed considering different types of null models.
+The human-supragranular-enriched (HSE) genes are used as an example here.

+You need to load the example data first.
+Only gene symbols of the gene set are needed.

+    load('src/examples/example_conn_5k_genes.mat', 'geneset');

+Then you can examine in which brain region the input GOI is differentially expressed compared to random genes, using the null-coexpressed-gene model where the null distribution of gene expression of random genes with similar coexpression level is generated and is used in permutation testing.

+    res_nullcoexp = permutation_expression_null_coexp(geneset);

+You can also examine the same question using the null-brain-gene model, where the null distribution of gene expression of brain-expressed genes is generated.

+    res_nullbrain = permutation_expression_null_brain(geneset);

+Another research question is "in which brain region the input GOI is differentially expressed compared to random brain regions", which can be examined using the null-spatial model.

+    res_nullspin = permutation_expression_null_spin(geneset);

 ### 4. "I have a gene expression data matrix and a gene-set.
 I want to test in which brain regions the gene-set is over-expressed."

+In the fourth example, we show how to use this toolbox to examine in which brain regions the input GOI is differentially expressed considering different types of null models, given a customized gene expression matrix.
+The human-supragranular-enriched (HSE) genes are used as an example here.

+You need to load the example data first.
+Gene symbols of the gene set, the gene expression matrix of all genes, and symbols of all genes are needed.

+    load('src/examples/example_conn_5k_genes.mat', 'geneset', 'gene_expression', 'gene_symbols');

+Then you can examine in which brain region the input GOI is differentially expressed compared to random genes, using the null-coexpressed-gene model where the null distribution of gene expression of random genes with similar coexpression level is generated and is used in permutation testing.

+    res_nullcoexp = permutation_expression_null_coexp(geneset, gene_expression, gene_symbols);

+You can also examine the same question using the null-brain-gene model, where the null distribution of gene expression of brain-expressed genes is generated.

+    res_nullbrain = permutation_expression_null_brain(geneset, gene_expression, gene_symbols);

+For the other research question -- "in which brain region the input GOI is differentially expressed compared to random brain regions" -- you can use the following code only if you work on the desikan-killiany atlas with 57 left-hemisphere regions.
+Otherwise please use the spin model to generate random gene expression matrices first.

+    res_nullspin = permutation_expression_null_spin(geneset, gene_expression, gene_symbols);

 ### 5. "I have an imaging map (.nii file) and I want to look for the most correlated genes"

+In the last example, we show how to use our toolbox to look for the most correlated genes given an imaging map.
+This example uses VBM meta-analysis result for Alzheimer's disease (AD).

+You need to first co-register the imaging file to MNI152 space.

+    input_img_file = fullfile(filepath, 'src', 'examples', 'alzheimers_ALE.nii.gz');
+    input_img_anat_file = fullfile(filepath, 'src', 'examples', 'Colin27_T1_seg_MNI_2x2x2.nii.gz'); % anatomical file in the same space
+    ref_img_file = fullfile(filepath, 'src', 'atlas', 'brain.nii.gz'); % reference file in MNI152 space
+    reg_file = fullfile(filepath, 'output', 'registration.mat');
+    output_img_file = fullfile(filepath, 'output', 'coreg_alzheimers_ALE.nii.gz');

+    system(['flirt -in ', input_img_anat_file, ' -ref ', ref_img_file, ' -omat ', reg_file]);
+    system(['flirt -in ', input_img_file, ' -ref ', ref_img_file, ' -applyxfm -init ', reg_file, ' -out ', output_img_file]);

+Next, you need to compute region-wise measurements based on the registered imaging map.
+Here, voxels within each brain region in the DK-114 atlas are averaged.

+    res_Y = group_regions(output_img_file, 'DK114');

+Using the resulted phenotypic data you can now do correlations between single-gene expression profiles and the phenotypic profile, and then do permutations per gene using the null-spatial model.

+    res_nullspin = permutation_null_spin_correlated_genes(img_data);